Hossein-Molaeian/Speech-Emotion-Recognition/README.md

 ## Key Features:

-- **Emotion Detection**: Identifies seven types of emotions: anger, disgust, fear, happiness, pleasant surprise, sadness, and neutral.
+- Identifies seven types of emotions: anger, disgust, fear, happiness, pleasant surprise, sadness, and neutral.
-- **Model Architecture**: Long Short-Term Memory (LSTM) layers for handling sequential data.
+- Long Short-Term Memory (LSTM) layers for handling sequential data.
-- **Feature Extraction**: MFCCs for capturing the phonetic properties of speech.
+- MFCCs for capturing the phonetic properties of speech.
+- Validation Accuracy: 67%

 ## Technologies Used

-- **Python**: The primary programming language.
+- **Python**: The primary language.
 - **Keras with TensorFlow**: For building and training the neural network models.
 - **Librosa**: For audio processing and feature extraction.
 - **Pandas**: For data manipulation and analysis.